byaruhaf/CodingRoadmap/README.md

 ## How Navigate This Repo
 Individual playgrouds can be opend directly via the links Listed below.

-The playgrounds are also grouped in two workspace files.
+The playgrounds are also grouped in to a workspace files

-* Projects.xcworkspace
-* Self_Assessment.xcworkspace
+* **Projects.xcworkspace**

-Open the workspace files to navigate the playgound grouped for Projects's and Self Assessment's.
+Open the workspace files to navigate the playgound grouped for Projects's.

 ### Projects's